MiguelMJ/CFGrammarWorker/README.md

 * Every antecedent will be interpreted as a non terminal symbol of the grammar.
 Each other symbol will be included in the terminal symbols set.
 * The antecedent of the first rule will be taken as the axiom of the grammar.
 The last symbol of the first rule, will be taken as the end of sentence.
 * The symbol `_` is reserved.
 It is used as the empty string metasymbol.
 * The symbols `.` and `;` are not reserved, but will cause conflicts with the command `cierre|closure|close`.
 It won't conflict with `slr1`, though.
-This is because the first command must interpret a set of strings a LR(0) items, while the second one just builds them internally.
+This is because the first command must interpret a string as a set of LR(0) items, while the second one just builds them internally.

 ## Commands